Shuzhengz/IgnoreGen/README.md

 # IgnoreGen
 A .gitignore file generator with CLI and optional GUI that looks good and is user friendly (hopefully)

-The project is still work in progress, I will get back to activly developing it as soon as I'm not as busy
+The project is still work in progress

 ## Description
 A handy program to generate gitignore files for your project